SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Oh," Pinkie replied.
 "That's okay."

-Fluttershy continued, "I didn't know how else to get the ponnequin and right fabric colors to match her colors."
+"I didn't know how else to get the ponnequin and right fabric colors to match her colors."

 Pinkie reassured her.
 "That was a good idea."

-"Thank you," Fluttershy said.
+"Thank you."

 "Well, let's see what we have to work with," Pinkie said before taking the big bag and dumping the fabric over her bed.